Workflow#

 Initiatives board#

-The Initiatives board is where we define our team’s strategic priorities, and coordinate across the team to ensure that each one has a clear plan of action.
+The Initiatives board is where we define our team’s strategic priorities, and coordinate across sub-teams to ensure that each one has a clear plan of action.
+An Initiative is an effort that makes progress towards our goals, and usually requires coordination from multiple people or many actions over time.

 Structure of an initiative#